p4ndev/social-makers/README.md

 It can be in any field of activity like IoT, Wood, Appliance, Fun, Toys, Garden, Handicraft.

 # How it works
-You can publish your project idea, invite your friends to contribute or even ask them to make it for you.
+Anyone can publish project idea, invite friends to contribute or even ask them to make it.

-Imagine that you have material to send to the garbage, it could be helpful here in pending projects.
+Imagine that anyone has material to send to put away, it could be helpful to someone's idea.

 Once you it is, you just notify the project maker, and then he/she will figure it out how to collect it.